The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 In Lemma \ref{Lem5.1:twoApproach}, we show that the local test function we have constructed and used actually coincides with the matrix coefficient of the newform in the range we are interested in.
 This alternative perspective also turns out to be quite useful.
-To explain this, we remark that in applications the Petersson/Kuznetsov trace formula is often followed by the use of the Vorono\"{i} summation formula.
-In the classical setting, the Kloosterman sum becomes the Ramanujan sum
+To explain this, we remark that in applications the Petersson/Kuznetsov trace formula is often followed by the use of the Voronoi summation formula.
+In the classical setting, the Kloosterman sum gives rise to the Ramanujan sum after the Voronoi summation:

 Here $a$ is an additional parameter, which can be $-1$ for example.
 The Ramanujan sum has the property that its average size is roughly $1$ when, for example, taking a sum in $m_1$.